JamesRandall/react-azure-adb2c/README.md

 ## Thanks

-To build this I made use of the B2C site, the [https://github.com/AzureAD/microsoft-authentication-library-for-js](MSAL library docs), the [react-adal source](https://github.com/salvoravida/react-adal) and this [React MSAL sample](https://github.com/sunilbandla/react-msal-sample).
+To build this I made use of the B2C site, the [MSAL library docs](https://github.com/AzureAD/microsoft-authentication-library-for-js), the [react-adal source](https://github.com/salvoravida/react-adal) and this [React MSAL sample](https://github.com/sunilbandla/react-msal-sample).
 Thanks!